Full name: Thomas Alva Edison

 “Wow, 7 children,” Demi quipped.

-“If you remember back to biology chapter on evolution, that’s an example of an r strategist right there,” Jeremy replied, “that is, having many children, knowing some will not live out their lives, but others will.”
+“If you remember back to biology chapter on evolution, that’s an example of an r strategist right there,” Jamie replied, “that is, having many children, knowing some will not live out their lives, but others will.”

 Edison started school late due to childhood illness.
 His mind often wandered and his teacher Alexander Crawford often called him “addled”.
 He was kicked out of school three months after starting.

 “You’re sure right there Mandy,” Jamie replied.